Rudravarman

 Rudravarman (រុទ្រវម៌្ម, 留陁跋摩 (Liútuóbámó)), was the last king of Funan.

 Biography

 Rudravarman was the last king of Funan, as mentioned by the Chinese annals.
+He was a descendant of Kaundinya I and Queen Soma, as per Baksei Chamkrong inscription, dated 947 CE.

-He was the eldest son of Jayavarman Kaundinya and was born of a concubine.
+Rudravarman was the eldest son of Jayavarman Kaundinya and was born of a concubine.
 After the death of his father, he murdered the legitimate heir, his half-brother Gunavarman, and seized the throne in the year 514.
 Until at least 517 he was involved in a power struggle with his step mother, Queen Kulaprabhavati, who was supported by his opponents.

 He subsequently sent embassies in China in the years 517, 519, 520, 530, 535 and 539.
 He even proposed to give a hair of the Buddha to the Emperor of China, if the sovereign agreed to send the monk Che Yun Pao to Funan.

+George Cœdès proposed identifying Rudravarman with the unnamed "Cakravartin" described, generations later, as grandfather of the king commemorated in the Ban Wang Phai inscription (K.978) found near Si Thep, Thailand — an identification offered as an alternative to Claude Jacques's proposal of Devanika, and not treated as settled by either scholar.